BinFlush/striptest/README.md

 # striptest
-A small script to find optimal tempo settings for f/stop printing with a physical metronome in the darkroom.
+A tool to quickly find optimal tempo settings for f/stop printing with a physical metronome in the darkroom.
 ## Overview
 **striptest** is a Python script designed for darkroom enthusiasts who want to optimize their exposure settings for f/stop printing using a metronome, and specifically for making teststrips.
-This tool finds the best tempo settings reducing exposure inaccuracies.
+This tool finds the best tempo settings and counting instructions, reducing exposure inaccuracies.

 ## Quickstart
 Ensure you have python and numpy installed, download the file `striptest.py`, open a terminal, navigate to where the file is located and run